PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 This time select C as the programming language.
 Name the the project "hello c", then click "create repl".

 There should already be a file called "main.c".
-In it you should see the following.
+In it you should see the following code.

 ```c
 #include <stdio.h>